miniql/miniql/README.md

 - Decouples the query engine from entity resolution.
 - No type system - use your programming language for that! (e.g. TypeScript)
 - Follows relationships and resolves nested entities.
+    - You control how the relationships in your data are defined.
 - There is no schema, must like MongoDB.
+- Different types of operations.
+    - The MiniQL convertion is use "query" or "update" operations.
+    - But you can use whatever names you like.
+    - You can have any other operations as well with whatever names you like.
-- The "query" is passed through to the resolver, so in your resolvers you are free to implement:
+- The "query" or "update" is passed through to the resolver, so in your resolvers you are free to implement:
     - pagination
     - total entities
     - entity search and filtering